This trick is a combination of Fetch and Drop. When you tell your dog to get your slippers, he will “fetch” them and drop them right into your hand.

 This iconic trick is basically a version of Fetch.
 The big difference is your dog must learn what item it is you want him to fetch rather than retrieving a tossed ball or toy of his choice.
 You can teach this trick to just about any dog, no matter their age.
 The only limitation is that your dog needs to be big enough to carry your slippers.

-Like most commands, this one is relatively simple, all you need is something like “Fetch my slippers”.
-The idea being to take the basic “fetch” command and add in what you want your pup to fetch.
+Like most commands, this one is relatively simple.
+All you need is something like “Fetch my slippers.”
+The idea is to take the basic “fetch” command and add what you want your pup to fetch.

 Items needed to teach command

 When teaching your dog to fetch your slippers, you don’t need much in the way of actual supplies, but you will need:

 To reward your dog for obeying your commands.